Boy Scouts file for bankruptcy due to sex-abuse lawsuits

 “We are outraged that there have been times when individuals took advantage of our programs to harm innocent children,” said Roger Mosby, the BSA’s president and CEO.
 “While we know nothing can undo the tragic abuse that victims suffered, we believe the Chapter 11 process, with the proposed trust structure, will provide equitable compensation to all victims while maintaining the BSA’s important mission.”

+The BSA said it is encouraging all victims to come forward to file a claim in the case.
+A deadline for filing claims has not yet been set by the bankruptcy court, but the BSA said that would likely happen later this year.

-Among the matters to be addressed in bankruptcy court: the fate of the Boy Scouts’ assets; the extent to which the organization’s insurance will help cover compensation; and whether the victims’ lawyers will seek to add to the fund the assets of the Scouts’ more than 260 local councils.
-9
+Among other matters to be addressed in bankruptcy court: the fate of the Boy Scouts’ assets; the extent to which the organization’s insurance will help cover compensation; and whether assets of the Scouts’ 261 local councils will be added to the fund.

 “There are a lot of very angry, resentful men out there who will not allow the Boy Scouts to get away without saying what all their assets are,” said lawyer Paul Mones, who represents numerous clients suing the BSA.
 “They want no stone unturned.”